 Building a mailing list is a great way to engage with your audience and possibly even monetize your content.
 As bloggers, we are told to start building our list early.
+Even if you’re still building your blog, you’ll be told to get your opt-ins set up from the get go.
 But what if Mailchimp shows your personal address in the footer of your e-mails AND in the confirmation message that every subscriber gets?
 We don’t want THAT!

 Here’s how to remove it.